t-geindre/golem/README.md

 	X, Y float64
 }
 ```

+All components must be public (starting with an uppercase letter)

 The `//go:generate golem position.go` comment  will generate a `position_golem.go` file containing the required code to retrieve components from entities.